L3viathan/OIL/README.md

 line is a string.
 The only datatypes are strings and integers.
 Whenever a string contains only digits, it becomes an integer.

-The OIL band is equipped with a directional (by default: positive) read-write head that starts at position 0 (i.e. in the first line).
+The OIL tape is equipped with a directional (by default: positive) read-write head that starts at position 0 (i.e. in the first line).
 Whenever this reference talks about _moving to the right_ etc., this has to be replaced by _moving left_ if the direction got negative (see `reverse`).